CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

 No feature will be dropped.
 All features will be considered for further analysis.

-The date related feature will be split into year, month and day.
+The date related feature will be split into year, month.
+The day information is removed to reduce complexity.

 ## Base Statistics